ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="collections.conf" }

 In this case we are keeping it simple and only storing the IP, hostname, and the time.
-Update the stanza's name `zts_ip_hostname_tracker_collection` to the name you would like to use.
+Update the stanza's name, `zts_ip_hostname_tracker_collection` to the name you would like to use.

 **transforms.conf**